you are here: home > explore > smart drugs

 Some smart drugs can be found in health food stores; others are imported or are drugs that are intended for other disorders such as Alzheimer's disease and Parkinson's disease.
 There are many Internet web sites, books, magazines and newspaper articles detailing the supposed effects of smart drugs.
 There are also plenty of advertisements and mail-order businesses that try to sell "smart drugs" to the public.
 However, rarely do these businesses or the popular press report results that show the failure of smart drugs to improve memory or learning.
 Rather, they try to show that their products have miraculous effects on the brain and can improve mental functioning.
 Wouldn't it be easy to learn something by "popping a pill" or drinking a soda laced with a smart drug?
 This would be much easier than taking the time to study.
 Feeling dull?
 Take your brain in for a mental tune up by popping a pill!

 Some data suggest that cognitive enhancers do improve some types of learning and memory, but many other data say these substances have no effect.
 The strongest evidence for these substances is for the improvement of cognitive function in people with brain injury or disease (for example, Alzheimer's disease and traumatic brain injury).
 Although "popular" books and companies that sell smart drugs will try to convince you that these drugs work, the evidence for any significant effects of these substances in normal people is weak.
 There are also important side-effects that must be considered.
 Many of these substances affect neurotransmitters systems in the central nervous system.
 The effects of these chemicals on neurological function and behavior is unknown.
 Moreover, the long-term safety of these substances has not been adequately tested.
-Also, the possibility that these substances will interact with other substances a person might take is untested.
-A substance such as the herb Ma-huang may be dangerous if a person stops taking it suddenly.
+Also, some substances will interact with other substances.
+A substance such as the herb ma-huang may be dangerous if a person stops taking it suddenly; it can also cause heart attacks, stroke, and sudden death.
+Finally, it is important to remember that products labeled as "natural" do not make them "safe."

 Many of the positive effects of cognitive enhancers have been seen in experiments using rats.
 For example, scientists can train rats on a specific test, such as maze running, and then see if the "smart drug" can improve the rats' performance.
 It is difficult to see how many of these data can be applied to human learning and memory.
 For example, what if the "smart drug" made the rat hungry?
 Wouldn't a hungry rat run faster in the maze to receive a food reward than a non-hungry rat?
 Maybe the rat did not get any "smarter" and did not have any improved memory.
 Perhaps the rat ran faster simply because it was hungrier.
 Therefore, it was the rat's motivation to run the maze, not its increased cognitive ability that affected the performance.
 Thus, it is important to be very careful when interpreting changes observed in these types of animal learning and memory experiments.